Updated July 10, 2023

 - First, the rate of return offered by medium-term notes is higher than other investments of similar maturities.

-- It allows the issuers to venture into diversified markets with a myriad of structured financial products.
+- It allows issuers to venture into diversified markets with many structured financial products.

 - In the case of callable medium-term notes, the issuers can take advantage of the lower rate in the market by retiring the notes before their maturities and issuing them at the lower rate.

 Some of the major disadvantages of medium-term notes are as follows: